devshawn/ulysses/README.md

 The third iteration of this project is currently being created by Michelle King, Sam Miller, Sean Stockholm, Humza Haider, and Shawn Seymour.

+The fourth iteration of this project is was created by Jack Ziegler, Daniel Woeste, Luke Raymond, Dan Stelljas, Richard Stangl, Humza Haider, and Shawn Seymour.

 Link to iteration one burndown chart: https://docs.google.com/a/morris.umn.edu/spreadsheets/d/1WkdGakekiMG7I_tFy11u-_qdojO6iYHX0oIaHNp_NJw/edit?usp=sharing

 Link to iteration two burndown chart: